ChunZhou1/map1/README.md

 }
 ```

-### 4: Use the distance parameter to call the changeZoom function to calculate the zoom of the map.
+### 4: Use the distance parameter to call the changeZoom function to calculate the zoom scale of the map.

-# How to display target time and UTC timestamp?
+# How to display target time and Time zone?

-### 1: Call getUTCTimeStamp function to calculate UTC timestamp.
+### 1: Call getUTCTimeStamp function to calculate .

 ```
 function getUTCTimeStamp() {